Great Vic Bike Ride

 Campsites are typically located on recreation reserves including ovals and surrounding parkland.
 Campsites are regularly maintained by the local councils as they are used throughout the year by the local communities.

-To give you the best Great Vic experience, we want to make sure the campsite is fully completed before you come on site, so from 2018 we will no longer be offering pre-ride camping.
-The campsite will officially open to riders on Saturday 24 November at 9.00am
+To give you the best Great Vic experience, we want to make sure the campsite is fully completed before you come on site, so no pre-ride camping is available.
+The campsite will officially open to riders on Friday 22 November at 9.00am

 Each Great Vic rider is allocated 20kg of luggage.
 This can be either 1x 20kg bag or 2x 10kg bags.
 For the safety of all Great Vic team and attendees, baggage weight checks will be conducted on arrival to the event, and penalties will apply for overweight bags.

-Yes! absolutely.
-There will be a designated public pick up / drop off point for event participants at both the start and finish site.
+Absolutely.
+There will be a designated public pick up/drop off point for event participants at both the start and finish.

 On this year’s Great Vic, there are five meal options to choose from: